About Bone Sarcoma

 Staging aids in determining prognosis as well as guiding treatment.
 If a doctor suspects a patient has osteosarcoma, staging is likely to be completed prior to biopsy.
 Staging is comprised of several steps which include an x-ray and MRI of the entire affected bone, a scan to look for tumors in any other areas, and a CT scan of the chest to ascertain if the tumor has spread to the lungs.

-The treatment of bone sarcomas usually involves wide resection of the tumor, reconstruction of the bone and/or joint, and appropriate soft tissue coverage; however this treatment may vary according to the type of sarcoma and stage of disease.
-Bone sarcoma treatment requires a coordinated, multi-disciplinary team approach at a high level center with extensive resources and a team experienced in and dedicated to the treatment of these relatively rare, but important cancers (such as the dedicated sarcoma team at CSMC).
+The treatment of bone sarcomas usually involves wide resection of the tumor, reconstruction of the bone and/or joint, and appropriate soft tissue coverage; however, this treatment may vary according to the type of sarcoma and stage of disease.
+Bone sarcoma treatment requires a coordinated, multi-disciplinary team approach at a high-level center with extensive resources and a team experienced in and dedicated to the treatment of these relatively rare, but important bone cancers (such as the dedicated sarcoma team at CSMC).